-Problem record template records a separate problem which the service desk encountered, and lists the detailed information related to it.
+The problem record template records a separate problem which the service desk encountered and lists the detailed information related to it.
 The structure of the template is similar to a problem management flowchart, where the left side contains all of the information gathered regarding the problem and the right side presents all of the corrective actions which were taken in order to resolve the problem.
 At the top of the template (in the most prominent area) the problem itself appears, and this allows the readers of the record to understand exactly what the problem was.

 The left side presents the following problem detail (from top to bottom) –

 - Record Date: When the record was written by the service desk.